 Producers & Composers– Hire me and my team to help you with string arranging and recording.

-Arts & Education Enthusiasts: Get involved with our nonprofit, Creative Strings, to impact culture and music education.
+Arts & Education Enthusiasts: Get involved with our nonprofit Creative Strings, to impact the culture of music education.

 About Christian Howes: (Short Bio)